KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/distributing_python.rst

 Distributing containers with Docker Hub
 ---------------------------------------
 Docker Hub can be used to distribute virtual machines simply by changing the public/private setting of a repository.
-See :numref:`Section %s <building_linux_containers>` for more information about using Docker and Docker Hub.
+See :numref:`building_linux_containers` for more information about using Docker and Docker Hub.

 Distributing documentation with Read The Docs